 Fresh off the trainwreck that was the original Nano 7, Reebok has licked their wounds and come back with a fresh new take on the CrossFit trainer.
-The new CrossFit Nano 7 Weave shows through its new design that Reebok has taken criticism from customers and reviewers to heart and made the necessary changes that result in a training shoe with some serious staying power.
+The new Reebok CrossFit Nano 7 Weave has taken criticism from customers and reviewers to heart and made the necessary changes that result in a training shoe with some serious staying power.
 A lightweight and breathable upper coupled with a sock liner and molded insole results in a much more comfortable and responsive shoe that is perfect for the wide range of exercises involved in the average CrossFit training session.

 and increased breathability.
 Although this style of upper material is less durable than the more solid mesh and synthetic style common to other Reebok Crossfit models, the lack of resilience in this area is a small sacrifice for the benefits.
 A training shoe meant for use indoors doesn’t need this extra protection so long as enough is present on the lower half.

 This is the most significant benefit offered by the Weave style Reebok used for the upper portion of this shoe.
 Thanks to this small sacrifice, these shoes are considerably lighter and won’t weigh down the wearer during their exercises.
 In a program like CrossFit that heavily incorporates bodyweight exercises

 , every ounce of weight added by apparel can negatively affect the wearer’s ability to get the most out of their workout.
 Fortunately, the 8 to 10 ounces of weight derived from these training shoes was just enough to provide the necessary comfort and protection for the wearer without running into these issues.

 Another benefit of the Reebok Crossfit Nano 7 Weave is that its newly designed upper portion offers a greater degree of ventilation for the wearer’s entire foot.

 The titular Weave design functions in a similar manner to Nike’s Flyknit